 According to Encyclopedia Britannica, "The name given to an automatic system of working.
 The distinction between automation and mechanization is especially one among degree" "The technique of creating equipment or a system that operates automatically".
 In general automation is the automatic, as opposed to human, operation or control of a process, equipment or a system; or the techniques and equipment's used to achieve this.
 In libraries automation refers to the method of automatic in-house functions like circulation, cataloguing, Acquisitions, Serials Controls etc. Presently, it is used in co-occurrence of computerization.
-A major role played by computer and information processing is in the process of automation by reason of the intrinsic ability of a computer to facilitate decisions in impact, govern or control the process.
+A major role played by computer and information processing is in the process of automation by reason of the intrinsic ability of a computer to facilitate decisions in impact, govern or control the process from the information obtained by the computer regarding the position of the process.